solvedDev/Item-Generator/README.md

 }
 ```

-You add two custom items like this:
+One can add two custom items like this:
 ```javascript
 {
 	"project": {